 - When you map your data to the types of columns (Choice, Currency, Date and Time, etc.), one column type (the Title Column) is mandatory.
 You can’t have a list without a Title Column.
 It is a column that opens up an item when you click on it.
 Make sure to choose the appropriate column (usually Single line of text column) to be the Title column.

 - Make sure the Excel you are importing does not have empty rows.
 Also, make sure the column you choose for Title does not contain an empty cell.
 Per the above, it is mandatory.
 Otherwise, you will get an error message “Title: You must specify a value for this required field“.

 - When you import an Excel spreadsheet to a SharePoint custom list, you are limited to a subset of column types (i.e., no Hyperlink, People or Location column types not available)

 - For the Choice Column Types, it DOES NOT add the values from the list to the Choices box as one would expect.
 Instead, it just creates a Choice Type Column, but then allows users to add (type in) values manually.
 I am not a huge proponent of this as this kind of defeats the purpose of the choice column (since users can type in any junk they want).
 So you would need to manually update this column (uncheck the checkbox + update with the drop-down choices you want to have users select from).
 See the below image to understand what I am talking about.

 - The columns will be created at the library level – so if you were thinking of later using/re-using them at the site level, it is not going to be possible.

 - Kind of related to the above, the drop-down columns will give you a chance to default to Choice columns.
 If you were thinking of using the Term Store – it is not going to be possible.

-- Import to Excel is a one-time operation.
+- Import from Excel is a one-time operation.
 Once the Custom List is created, you cannot import additional rows of info from Excel.
-Your only option at that point would be to copy rows of data from Excel and paste into the custom list using the Quick Edit function.
+Your only option at that point would be to copy rows of data from Excel and paste them into the custom list using the Quick Edit function.